-Since AdWords doesn’t redirect to a URL, if you are changing the web address you will need to create some new ads.
+Since AdWords doesn’t redirect to a URL, if you are changing the web address, you will need to create some new ads.
 The URL that is being displayed HAS to match the final URL.
-Don’t forget to update your tracking codes either.
-Once you have updated URLs and codes give it a test run and make sure everything is running as it should be.
-I also recommend reading my article about tracking success in Google Analytics.
+Don’t forget to update your tracking codes, either.
+Once you have updated URLs and codes, give it a test run and make sure everything is running as it should be.
+We also recommend reading our article about tracking success in Google Analytics.

 Losing a Piece Of History

 Change is good, but sometimes it takes a while to adjust to it.
-So even if you have been consistently practicing SEO and CRO, you cannot know for sure how new users and more importantly Google are going to respond to your website.
-Expect to see a decline in performance at first while users and Google become more familiar with your site – I know it sucks, but just be patient and try not to freak out.
-Google takes forever sometimes to make changes react ONLY once you’re sure there is a problem.
+So even if you have been consistently practicing SEO and CRO, you cannot know for sure how new users, and more importantly Google, are going to respond to your website.
+Expect to see a decline in performance at first while users and Google become more familiar with your site; we know it sucks, but just be patient and try not to freak out.
+Google takes forever sometimes to make changes—react ONLY once you’re sure there is a problem.

 If you took all the necessary steps needed for a successful site migration, all you might need is a little bit of time, so everyone can realize how amazing your new design is—BUT be sure not to do a full site migration during peak season for your management company.
 Rather, do it during a time where business is slower for you.